By Jennifer Ebert published

-'With the English weather being so unpredictable, we are never fully ready for when a big heatwave hits,' says Lucy Askew, spokesperson for Hillarys.
+'With the US weather being so unpredictable, we are never fully ready for when a big heatwave hits,' says Lucy Askew, spokesperson for Hillarys.
 'These quick tips will help keep you cool whilst you are at home and you won’t need to spend any money doing it.'

 Keeping your house cool is essential during a heatwave and, if you find that your house lets in direct sunlight, especially in the afternoon, you could find that conditions quickly become unbearable.
 If your house does experience more sunlight throughout the day then it’s recommended you keep your curtains, shutters and blinds shut to stop the sunlight from beaming into your home.
 This will keep things marginally cooler and slightly more bearable during heatwaves.

 See: Window treatment ideas – ways with curtains, blinds and shutters for every room